9D07

 GENERAL DEFINITION

-This is participatory Parks and Recreation work teaching and leading cultural, environmental or athletic activities at a recreation facility.
-The employee performs recreational services for participants at centers, playgrounds, gym facilities of nearby schools, and in park areas.
+This is participatory Parks and Recreation work teaching and leading cultural, environmental or athletic activities at a recreation facility or out-of-school time (OST) educational and enrichment activities at a Free Library of Philadelphia location.
+The employees in the Parks and Recreation Specialty perform recreational services for participants at centers, playgrounds, gym facilities of nearby schools, and in park areas.
 Work includes issuing equipment and supplies and supervising games and sports.
 Work differs from the higher level classes by the absence of supervision over departmental personnel and lesser responsibility for program administration.
 Duties require evening and week-end work.
+Employees in the Free Library Specialty lead and support out-of-school time programming, including after-school and summer learning activities, and promote positive youth engagement for children and teens at neighborhood branch libraries, regional libraries, and the Parkway Central Library.
 Employees allocated to this class typically work year round on a part-time basis.
-Work is performed under the supervision of a higher level recreation leader.
+Work is performed under the supervision of a higher level recreation leader or librarian.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be approved for this class.)

-1. Positions in this class must teach and lead cultural, environmental or athletic activities at a recreation facility.
+1. Positions in this class must teach and lead cultural, environmental or athletic activities at a recreation facility or educational and enrichment activities at a Free Library of Philadelphia location.

-2. Positions must be located in the Department of Parks and Recreation.
+2. Positions must be located in the Department of Parks and Recreation or the Free Library of Philadelphia.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)